AdobeDocs/journey-optimizer.pt-BR/help/using/action/consent.md

     To apply a custom policy, you need to define a marketing action in that policy and associate it to a channel surface.
 [Learn more](#marketing-actions)-->

-No nível da jornada, você pode aplicar políticas de consentimento às ações personalizadas:
+No nível da jornada, é possível aplicar políticas de consentimento às suas ações personalizadas:

 * Ao **configurar uma ação personalizada**, é possível definir um canal e uma ação de marketing.
 [Saiba mais](#consent-custom-action)
 * Ao adicionar a **ação personalizada em uma jornada**, é possível definir uma ação de marketing adicional.
 [Saiba mais](#consent-journey)